SidonTheTroll/Panopticon/English/narration.md

         - He asked me what I was doing.
     - He asked, "Are you not Mohan?"
         - He asked if I am not Mohan.

+5. In reporting exclamations and wishes, the indirect speech is introduces by verbs like exclaimed, wished, called upon, exclaimed in joy, etc. or any other words expressing an exclamation or wish.
+    - Alice said, "How clever I am!"
+        - Alice exclaimed that she was very clever.
+    - Alice said, "What a beautiful flower!"
+        - Alice exclaimed with joy that the flower was very beautiful.